brijeshb42/medium-draft/README.md

 ##### Editor level commands

-These commands are not a part of the core editor but has been implemented in the example code that uses the `medium-draft` editor.
+These commands are not a part of the core editor but have been implemented in the example code that uses the `medium-draft` editor.

 *   <kbd>Command/CTRL</kbd> + <kbd>S</kbd> - Save current data to `localstorage`.
 *   <kbd>Alt + Shift</kbd> + <kbd>L</kbd> - Load previously saved data from `localstorage`.